Kenosha Community Foundation awards scholarships to 16 students

-The Board of Directors of the Kenosha Community Foundation awarded 16 students scholarships for 2022 from seven different scholarship programs.
+The Board of Directors of the Kenosha Community Foundation has announced the awarding of scholarships to 16 students for 2022 from a series of different scholarship programs.

 The two recipients, who will each receive a $3,500 Herman and Virginia Gundlach Scholarship, are:

-Over the last six years (2017-2022), 41 Kenosha County students have been awarded Gundlach scholarships to students who plan to pursue a two-year or four-year degree at an accredited Wisconsin college or university.
-Since this scholarship fund’s inception in 1996, the Foundation has awarded over $350,000 from the Herman and Virginia Gundlach Scholarship Fund to Kenosha county students.
+Over the last six years (2017-22), 41 Kenosha County students have been awarded Gundlach scholarships to students who plan to pursue a two-year or four-year degree at an accredited Wisconsin college or university.
+Since the scholarship fund’s inception in 1996, the foundation has awarded over $350,000 from the Herman and Virginia Gundlach Scholarship Fund to Kenosha County students.

 The following five 2022 graduates of the Mary D. Bradford High School, are recipients of the Bradford High School Class of 1961 Scholarships: